munin-data/azure-storage-openapi/README.md

 - Support other archs than amd64 in Docker image
   - Requires FROM to be set to a Python base image rather than FastAPI
 - Audit Docker image supply chain
+- Consider [allowing multiple files to be uploaded](https://fastapi.tiangolo.com/tutorial/request-files/#multiple-file-uploads) to root POST path operation
+- Consider allowing application/octet-stream content type directly in request as opposed to as individual part(s) of the multipart/form-data
+  - Alternative: consider application/x-www-form-urlencoded

 # Relevant Links